TedHusted/awake/awake.md/awake.md

 	“Organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations.”

 Noah smiles.
 “Yeah, you’re not wrong.
 Each department has its own AI assistant, which report up to another department, until we get to Sentinel and Nexus.
-But the system is working, and we’re compliant with all of the OASA guidelines.”
+It’s cumbersome, but the system is working, and we’re compliant with all of the OASA guidelines.”

-“I guess back in the day,” says Liam, “trainers were just analysts with Excel sheets and way too much caffeine.
+“I guess back in the day,” says Liam, “trainers were simply analysts with Excel sheets and way too much caffeine.
 Now we have AI assistants, but I’m guessing the job hasn’t gotten any easier — it’s just a different kind of hard.”

 Noah nods.
 “AI is great at patterns and probabilities, but it can’t think outside the box like a person can.
 That’s where we come in — we provide context so AIs can make connections, and then we try to go one step beyond.”

 Liam looks back at the screen.
 Noah changes the slide.

-“In order to best meet the style and expectations of each POTUS,” Noah explains, “a custom presentation template is created for each new administration.
+“To best meet each president’s style and expectations," Noah explains, “a custom presentation template is created for each new administration."

 “For the current administration, Nexus uses a news format that balances content between international matters and domestic issues. — Show not tell.”